smncd/privcy/README.md

   });
 ```

-However, you'll probably be better of writing your own styles!
+However, to get a banner that matches your site design, you're better off writing your own CSS!
 Use [this template](https://gitlab.com/smncd/privcy/-/blob/main/packages/privcy/src/styles/template.css) to get started.
 Since Privcy is essentially only a standard [HTML dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog), you should be able to customize
 it to your liking.